C23-PS052-Enterity/Cloud-Computing/README.md

 Edit file `.env.example` and change it to `.env` make sure you fill all the required variables

+## Service account key GCP

+Generate Service account JSON and select role cloud storage Admin, after that Edit file `enterity-service-key-example.json` and change it to `enterity-service-key.json` make sure you copy all the json file the json file

 ## Getting Started

 Clone the project